-The Kansai Electric Power Co., Inc. (Kansai EP) has been serving the power needs of the Kansai area since its foundation in 1951.
-In 2001 the Company celebrated its 50th Anniversary in operation, and during that half-century it has been a total supplier in the truest sense, developing and operating its own power plants, securing diversified resources to run them, and delivering the generated power with optimum efficiency and reliability to customers throughout the region.
+The Kansai Electric Power Co., Inc. (Kansai EP) has been serving the power needs of the Kansai area since its establishment in 1951.
+In 2001 the Company celebrated its 50th Anniversary in operation, and through more than a half-century it has developed and operated its own power plants, secured diversified resources to run them, and delivered the generated power with optimum efficiency and reliability to customers throughout the region.

 Geographically, Kansai EP's service area is remarkably expansive, covering nearly 29,000 km2.
-The Company's output is equally impressive: in the fiscal year ended March 31, 2001, sales reached 142.9 billion kWh - almost equal to the national power needs of Sweden.
+The Company's output is equally impressive: in the fiscal year ended March 31, 2003, sales reached 141.8 billion kWh - almost equal to the national power needs of Sweden.